kube-rs/website/docs/controllers/observability.md

 - tracing (via [tracing-subscriber] and [opentelemetry-otlp] + [tonic])
 - metrics (via [tikv/prometheus](https://github.com/tikv/rust-prometheus) exposed via [actix-web])

+and follows the approach of [controller-rs].

-Most of the setup herein is done in `main`, before any machinery starts, and thus liberally use `unwrap` or `expect`.
+Most of the setup is done in `main`, before any machinery starts, and thus liberally use `unwrap` or `expect`.

 ## Adding Logging